jamesyang124/play-with-category-theory/chapter8.md

                  | Wedding String String Int Int Int
 ```

 This declares a new data type `Anniversary`, which can be either a `Birthday` or a `Wedding`.
 A `Birthday` contains one string and three integers and a `Wedding` contains two strings and three integers.
 The definitions of the two possibilities **are separated by the vertical bar**.

+With the declaration we also get two **constructor functions** for `Anniversary`; appropriately enough, they are called `Birthday` and `Wedding`.